1972 through 1973

 Wendy is a similar mix.

-The only difference between these 3 single cd titles are the speed and some equalization.
-Their introduction is not original.
+The only differences between the three single cd titles are the speed and some equalization.
+Their introductions are not original.
 Antrabata's runs too slow.
 TDOLZ runs a little slow.
 Tarantura runs at the proper speed.

 No Firecrackers has the original introduction, a little more tape at cuts, and is much more complete.
 It does not have the background noise found in the single disc releases.